andreeaiana/german-news/README.md

 A full version of the news corpus is available [upon request](mailto:andreea@informatik.uni-mannheim.de).

 ## Requirements
 This code is implemented in Python 3.
-The requirements can be installed from requirements.txt
+The requirements can be installed from `requirements.txt`.
 ```python
 pip3 install -r requirements.txt
 ```